 This document presents a proposal for initial membership structure, together with a prioritised list of services which the ID Pro organisation should seek to provide as part of the membership package.

-The proposals contained in this document Based on feedback from the member models & services working group, input from other membership organisations, and commentary from select individual contributors in the Identity Community,
+The proposals contained in this document, based on feedback from the member models & services working group, input from other membership organisations, and commentary from select individual contributors in the Identity Community.

-These proposals are aligned with a longer-term objective of creating a self-sufficient and self-supporting organisation, and, as such, make certain assumption about the need for paid membership categories, but do not presume or commit the nascent body to any particular model.
+These proposals are aligned with a longer-term objective of creating a self-sufficient and self-supporting organisation, and as such, make certain assumptions about the need for paid membership categories, but do not presume or commit the nascent body to any particular model.

 The preference is to keep the initial model simple, to facilitate rapid establishment of a programme with a minimum of cost and effort; and to ensure flexibility as the organisation develops over the crucial initial two years of operation.